 - Free writing.
 Have a journal in which you can free write.
 The goal is to write whatever pops into your mind, with no restrictions.
 Somewhere in the muddle of your thoughts will be a great sentence.
 What is it that makes it a good sentence?
 How is it different to how you normally write?
 A handy tip here is to take your great sentences and record them someplace, like at the back of your journal.
 Whether you use them in later writing or just keep them for future reference, it will save you from having to trawl through messy journal entries in an attempt to find the sentence you liked.

 - Writing prompts.
-Choose a prompt, set yourself a time limit, and go for it.
-Once in a while, you’ll write something that hits the bullseye like one of Katniss Everdeen’s arrows.
+Choose a writing prompt, set yourself a time limit, and go for it.
+Once in a while, you’ll write something that hits the bull’s-eye like one of Katniss Everdeen’s arrows.
 A handy tip here is to number the pages of your exercise book and create a table of contents in the front, so you can easily go back to those good prompts for inspiration, study, or for use in your other writing.
-(Remember that you can send an email to email@example.com with the words DAILY PROMPT in the subject line.
-We will add you to the mailing list and you will receive a daily prompt.)
+(Remember that you can sign up for the mailing list and you will receive a daily prompt.)

 I hope these exercises help you venture out and vary your writing.
 Do you have any different writing exercises that you find helpful?

 LOOK: If you want to learn how to write a book, sign up for our online course.